No items found.

 The difference between M&A advisory firms and investment banks

-First, blue chip investment banks such as Goldman Sachs, JP Morgan, and Morgan Stanley routinely advise on billion dollar deals.
-The resources involved at the high end of the market mean that it isn’t practical for these companies to look after the middle and lower markets, where deals can amount from anything up a hundred million dollars.
+The resources involved at the high end of the market mean that it isn’t practical for these financial institutions to look after the middle and lower markets, where deals can amount from anything up to a hundred million dollars.

 That’s where M&A advisory firms come in.

-Unlike M&A advisors, they have in-house legal teams, departments dedicated to market analysis, industry experts, and more.
+Investment banks have in-house legal teams, departments dedicated to market analysis, industry experts, and more.
 This is the kind of service offering which is beyond M&A advisory firms.

 In fact, M&A advisors usually cannot help with legal work and an attorney will need to be hired.

-How much does M&A advisory cost?
+How much does an M&A advisory cost?

 One detail which we omitted to mention in the section about the differences between M&A advisory firms and investment banks was their cost.